badd-labs/badd-labs/lab3.1/README.md

 Note 2: [Ether](http://www.ethdocs.org/en/latest/ether.html) is the name of the currency used within Ethereum.
 Wei is the smallest unit in Ethereum.
 1 Ether = 10^18 Wei.
 The account balance and transfer amount are shown in Wei.
 You can use the converter utility web3.fromWei and web3.toWei to convert between Ether and Wei.

+Deliverable
+---

+- For each task, the deliverable includes the following:
+    1. The script program of the Geth commands
+    2. The screenshot that shows your script has run successfully on your computer
+        - Make sure include your name in the screenshot.
+You can, for example, open a text editor with your name in it.

 FAQ/Trouble shooting
 ---